Sequence memory: remember patterns and improve memory

 Cognitive

-- • [
+- • Extended working memory

-- • '
+- • Better concentration

-- • E
+- • Faster processing

 Practical

-- • [
+- • Better learning

-- • B
+- • Understanding longer instructions

 Visualization

-Imagine the sequence as a movement or path
+Imagine the sequence as movement or a path

 Verbalization

-Speak the sequence mentally
+Mentally repeat the sequence

 Chunking

-Split longer sequences into groups
+Divide longer sequences into groups

 Rhythm